 After she loses her powers, Carol has STR 04 BODY 05, no Flight, no Gadgetry, no Scientist.

 She likely lost her Scholar and the Kree language, and may be missing some of her Familiarities and Expertises.

 Everything else is intact.
 Including the high DEX.

 All her old Connections go on the fritz.
 But she has a Low Connection with the X-Men, a separate Low Connection with Wolverine, and a High Connection with Spider-Woman.

 She also retains Medium Credentials with the US military, though they’re only used once and she then deletes her files.

-Early on she has 000 HPs, but she eventually rebuilds to a solid 020 HPs.
+Early on she has 000 Hero Points.
+But she eventually rebuilds to a solid 020 HPs.

 Source of Character: Marvel Comics.

 Writeup completed on the 31st of December, 2017.